Ishaan514/CTFs/README.md

 # CTFs
 Solutions for some capture the flag competitions I have participated in.

 I am currently still  documenting some of these solutions.
-I mainly still need to document solutions for challenges in TJCTF.
+I mainly still need to document solutions for challenges in TJCTF and HSCTF 2019.